Migrants push past outnumbered French police to make perilous Channel crossing | Law-Order

 Britain says France is not doing enough to police its beaches, while France accuses Britain of having lax labour laws that entice illegal immigrants.
 On the beach in Wimereux, near Calais, the police - about 10 - seem resigned.
 "They just want to go to England, that's it," one said of the group of mostly Kurdish migrants.

-During the standoff, some of the migrants shouted: "Help us we want go to UK, please!"
-When a small group stepped out of the sand dunes with the dinghy, others stepped in front of the police to block their way and allow the boat to reach the water.
-"I have a dream, go UK, I have a dream, I have a wish," one migrant said.

-Some of the migrants gave up, fearing the overloaded dinghy was too risky.
+One migrant gave up and turned around, saying jumping on this overloaded dinghy was too risky.
 A while later, another dinghy, with about 40 people on board, set out from the same beach.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)